CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

-    Function to set a new adderss as the `admin` of the contract.
+    Function to set a new address as the `admin` of the contract.

     Emits: `SetAdmin`